Protect your ONTAP cluster data using BlueXP backup and recovery

 • Restore data to a working environment using a different subscription/account or that is in a different region.

-• Data is restored on a block level, placing the data directly in the location you specify, all while preserving the original ACLs.
+• Restore data on a block level, placing the data directly in the location you specify, all while preserving the original ACLs.

-• Browsable and searchable file catalogs for easy selection of individual folders and files for single file restore.
+• Browse and search file catalogs for easy selection of individual folders and files for single file restore.

-Supported ONTAP working environments and object storage providers
+Supported working environments for backup and restore operations

-BlueXP backup and recovery enables you to back up ONTAP volumes from the following working environments to object storage in the following public and private cloud providers:
+BlueXP backup and recovery enables you to back up ONTAP volumes from the following source working environments to the following secondary working environments and object storage in public and private cloud providers.
+Snapshot copies reside on the source working environment.

 Cloud Volumes ONTAP in AWS